tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 But how do you know that your tests do what you expect them to do if they never fail?
 Or how do you know if the bug, that your tests discovered some time ago, is still in your software if you disabled the test (because it kept failing and it was so frustrating)?

 ### Flaky tests.
 80% of the time, it works every time
 The main problem with failures is when they only happen sometimes.
 This means that there are certain conditions in which the same set of tests can yield different results.
-There are many ways that non-determinism can be introduced in automated tests (see Fowler's article[^fowler] for details).
+There are many ways that non-determinism can be introduced in automated tests (see [Fowler's article](https://martinfowler.com/articles/nonDeterminism.html) for details).
 Until the root cause is identified, such tests are useless.
 What's more, they make the whole test suite useless - it no longer provides value as a reliable bug detection mechanism.
 They may also be dangerous.
 And finally, they create a lot of frustration.

 The problem is common for for all organizations that build and maintain software.
-Giant such as Google is no exception[^google]:
+Giant such as Google is [no exception](https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html):
 > Almost 16% of our tests have some level of flakiness associated with them!
 This is a staggering number; it means that more than 1 in 7 of the tests written by our world-class engineers occasionally fail in a way not caused by changes to the code or tests.

 The numbers are too high to be ignored, so when confidence in value of tests is at stake, the only reasonable solution is to try and solve the burning problem.